blakegearin/github-custom-global-navigation/README.md

 # GitHub Custom Global Navigation

+## Usage

+1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net), [Violentmonkey](https://violentmonkey.github.io), or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
+1. Go to this userscript's [GreasyFork page](https://greasyfork.org/en/scripts/477926-github-custom-global-navigation)
+1. Click "Install this script"
+1. The userscript will open in your userscript manager where you can install it

 ## Background

 In April 2023, GitHub released a public beta for a redesigned global navigation and asked for [feedback](https://github.com/orgs/community/discussions/52083).